hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

 The disciple had been staying at the Math for the last two days, when Swamiji called him and said: "Well, you belong to the priestly class;
-tomorrow you get them to perform their Shrâddha, and the next day I shall give them Sannyasa.
+tomorrow you get them to perform their Shrāddha, and the next day I shall give them Sannyasa.
 So get yourself ready by consulting the books of ceremonials today."
 The disciple bowed this mandate of Swamiji, and the ceremony was duly gone through.